Skip to main content

 Continue reading below

-• 1350 g romano beans or green beans, trimmed
+• 1.4kg Romano beans or green beans, trimmed

 • 1 garlic clove, finely grated

-2. Toast the walnuts on a rimmed baking tray, tossing once, until golden brown, about 8–10 minutes.
+Preheat oven to 177°C. Toast walnuts on a rimmed baking sheet, tossing once, until golden brown, 8–10 minutes.
 Let cool, then coarsely chop.

-3. Cook the Romano beans in a large pot of boiling salted water until bright green and tender, about 8–10 minutes.
-Using a slotted spoon, transfer the beans to a bowl of ice water and let cool.
+Cook Romano beans in a large pot of boiling salted water until bright green and tender, 8–10 minutes.
+Using a slotted spoon, transfer to a bowl of ice water and let cool.
 Drain and pat dry.

-4. Meanwhile, mix the vinegar, mustard, garlic, and 30 ml of oil in a large bowl to combine.
-Let the mixture sit for 10 minutes to allow the flavours to develop.
+Meanwhile, mix vinegar, mustard, garlic, and 2 tablespoons oil in a large bowl to combine.
+Let sit 10 minutes for flavours to come together.

-5. Add the walnuts and Romano beans to the dressing.
-Finely zest the lemon over the beans and add the parsley.
-Season with salt and plenty of pepper, then toss to coat.
+Add walnuts and Romano beans to dressing.
+Finely zest lemon over beans and add parsley.
+Season with salt and lots of pepper and toss to coat.
+Transfer to a platter and drizzle with more oil.

 Disclaimer